Frequently Asked Questions

 What are your GRE score requirements?

 The TOEFL (Test of English as a Foreign Language) is required for all applicants whose native language is not English and who have not received a degree at an English-speaking university.
-If you have graduated from a US University the TOEFL is waived.
+If you have graduated from a University in the United States, the TOEFL requirment is waived.

 Do you accept the IELTS (International English Language Testing System)?